What is UI Designer?

 This is the most simple question and a crucial one to answer.
 With this question, the employer will get to know the motivation and the drive for you to be in this area of work.

-As a UI designer, what are the crucial aspects you like about it from user testing to designing new layouts and creating interesting visual language, anything which can hook you up in it will be the best answer.
+As a UI designer, what are the crucial aspects you like about it from user testing to designing new layouts and creating an interesting visual language, anything which can hook you up in it will be the best answer?

 Include how you ensure to keep up to date on it and how you intend to improvise on to make it better day by day.

 2. Question: What is the average working day of a UI designer?

 As a UI designer, they are one of the crucial members of a team built by UX designer, developer and much more.
 While answering this question, one needs to mention how a day begins with discussing with the team about the work, problem, key areas to focus on.
 This will provide an idea that a UI designer is a team player and is in constant touch with their team to build an effective design.